sachinkr91/api-rest-meetings/libs/java/docs/MeetingApi.md

 MeetingApi apiInstance = new MeetingApi();
 Integer userId = 56; // Integer | The ID of the user of interest.
 This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint.
-Integer meetingId = 56; // Integer | The ID of the meeting you want to view.
-This is an integer value.
-You can find this ID by doing a list of meetings and referencing the \"id\" property.
+Integer numericMeetingId = 56; // Integer | The meeting ID that participants will see and use to join the conference.
+When joining via phone, this is the code they enter via DTMF to join.
 String endpointGuid = "endpointGuid_example"; // String | The GUID of an endpoint.
 Usually retrieved from the List Meeting Endpoints endpoint.
 Boolean muteAudio = true; // Boolean | Toggle the audio source mute.
 Boolean muteVideo = true; // Boolean | Toggle the video source mute.
 Boolean leaveMeeting = true; // Boolean | Remove the user from the meeting. try {
-    Endpoint result = apiInstance.updateMeetingEndpoint(userId, meetingId, endpointGuid, muteAudio, muteVideo, leaveMeeting);
+    Endpoint result = apiInstance.updateMeetingEndpoint(userId, numericMeetingId, endpointGuid, muteAudio, muteVideo, leaveMeeting);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling MeetingApi#updateMeetingEndpoint");